 Stretching beyond a point diluted the focus of the brand; the ketchups lost out to Maggi tomato ketchup and the popularity of squash went down after Rasna and other colas dominated the market.
 Later Annapurna and Kissan were separated into two different brands, one concentrating on staple foods and other on processed foods.

 The Jammy commercial with Rahul Dravid became very popular with the kids.
 The squeezo ketchup package was a hit too.

 A Champion of Happy growth

 .To revive the brand and to drive the point that only real fruits were used for Kissan jams and fresh tomatoes were used for Kissan ketchup, HUL distributed packets of tomato seeds with newspapers, to encourage kids to grow their own tomato plants and asked them to share their experience and stories on the Kissanpur website.

 Engaging in growing tomato plants also helped to divert the attention of kids from virtual gadgets and apps and bring them closer to nature.

-A real Kissanpur was created right in the center in Inorbit Mall right in the middle of Mumbai where kids were invited to bring their tomato plants.
-The kids shared their stories of growing their tomato plants and were rewarded with customized bottles of ketchup made from their home grown tomatoes.
+A real Kissanpur was created right in the centre in Inorbit Mall right in the middle of Mumbai where kids were invited to bring their tomato plants.
+The kids shared their stories of growing their tomato plants and were rewarded with customized bottles of ketchup made from their homegrown tomatoes.